 When it comes to taking up the cause to change the scenario, people often say that an individual cannot change the world.
 But, the individual efforts do matter as they inspire others to take up this much-needed cause.

-These young wildlife conservationists in India are making a difference, by conserving and raising awareness about India’s animal kingdom with their singular efforts.
+These young Indian conservationists are making a difference, by conserving and raising awareness about India’s animal kingdom with their singular efforts.

 Latika Nath – ‘Tiger Princess’ of India

 Born to Prof. Lalit M Nath and Meera Nath, Latika Nath is the first female wildlife biologist in India and was titled as ‘Tiger Princess’ by National Geographic.

 Her father is an ex-director of AIIMS, he was on the Indian Board of Wildlife and was responsible for setting up the animal conservation movement in India in the 1970s.
 Her father’s influence inspired Latika to choose wildlife conservation as a career.

 She is the first Indian to conduct thorough research work on tiger conservation and management in India after many decades.
 To complete her thesis on the human-elephant conflict in Rajaji and Corbett National Parks, Latika joined the team of the Wildlife Institute of India that was conducting a study on elephants.

 Latika spent twenty-five years working on tiger conservation and eventually changed her focus from academic work to working with the tribal communities in Kanha Tiger Reserve and the Forest Department of the Government of India towards tiger conservation.